telerik/blazor-docs/components/grid/virtual-scrolling.md

 * Ensure the height of the `td` element matches the `RowHeight` when using the [Row Template]({%slug grid-templates-row%}).
 * Do not change the value of the `RowHeight` parameter at runtime.

->tip Ensure the height of the td element matches the `RowHeight` when using the [Row Template]({%slug grid-templates-row%}).

->tip Do not change the value of the RowHeight parameter at runtime.

 ````CSHTML
 @* Remove the default padding and margin from the cells and remove the default line height of the loading skeletons to reduce the row height. *@